HinacioSant/Portfolio/README.md

 }
 Notes:
 3 {
-  do error messages and stop access propl through template }
+  set add note and add bullet to a element inside the note/bullet page- done put everything on a stylesheet and a specific js file and stuff - done do error messages and stop access propl through template - done use the error handler from msa to handle errors prob use render to render error msgs add fonts and resposiveness - done maybe confirm delete maybe add login to the page it self - done style Add bulllet
+}
 Gallery:
 4 {